Houffalize, Malmedy, and Saint-Hubert

 Saint-Hubert is yet another interesting town in Belgium.

-There's a plaque on this hotel on the main square saying that Ernest Hemingway stayed there while in the area as a war correspondent.
-That isn't the most interesting thing about the town, just an odd bit of trivia I remembered.
+A plaque on this hotel on the main square says that Ernest Hemingway stayed there while in the area as a war correspondent.

 Town hall and businesses at the center of Saint-Hubert, in the Ardennes Forest in Belgium.